Frequently Asked Questions

 A: About 40% public sector, 40% private sector.
 The remaining 10-20% go on to graduate school after earning their bachelor's.
 County, state, and federal agency jobs tend to be managerial to technical.
 Private sector jobs are often consulting companies, but can also include public interest groups.

 Q: What is the salary range for people with Environmental Science bachelor's degrees?

-A: According to the National Association of Colleges & Employers, starting salary offers for students graduating with a B.S. in Environmental Science averaged $39,160 in 2008.
-The national median of salaries for all environmental scientists was reported as $59,750.
+A: According to the U. S. Bureau of Labor Statistics, starting salary offers for students graduating with a B.S. in Environmental Science averaged $50,880 in 2021.
+The national median of salaries for all environmental scientists was reported as $73,230.
 Demand and salary amounts are generally highest for those with certain marketable skills such as GIS or strong quantitative skills.

 Q: Will the classes have a lot of people in them?

 A: EnSci courses generally have between 10-30 students in a class.
 Some of the foundation courses have large lectures, but break down into small (15-20) groups for labs and homework.

 A: Yes.
 During your freshman and sophomore years, you will have a professional staff adviser to assist you in completing courses that satisfy the general education and foundation course requirements.
 In your junior year, you will be assigned to a faculty adviser who will assist you in choosing environmental science courses that prepare you to achieve your career goals.